okx/proof-of-reserves-v2/docs/technical_spec.md

 $$(Node).Debt == Sum([child.Debt; B])$$

-where
+where `B` is the branching number of the recursive tree and
 $$i \in [0,B)$$

-and `B` is the branching number of recursive tree